-- as well as arts and cultural content. - Being human in the digital age requires being human in the cultural age. - requires sturdy exposure for effective strategy. - Culture directs the development of a nation, it is a compass to navigate human in a harsh changing environment.
+- It is the role of government to ensure equity of access and capabilities, and protecting citizens as well as arts and cultural content. - Being human in the digital age requires being human in the cultural age. - Civilisation is an evolutionary biological process.
+Culture is not static.
+The development of such requires sturdy exposure for effective strategy. - Culture directs the development of a nation, it is a compass to navigate human in a harsh changing environment.
 Without culture we cease to be human. - The war of ideas should lead towards sustainable cultural development.